JxRibeiro/Secret-World-RPG/README.md

 [Utils](https://pypi.org/project/python-utils/)
 [OpenPyxl](https://openpyxl.readthedocs.io/en/stable/)

-## Preparation ⚙️

 ## Contributing 🤝
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## Forking 🧲
 Feel free to fork this project
 ## Changelog 📖
 **This project will be on roadmap for now on**
+Fight system fixed - 05-05-2021
 Beta fight system deployed 03-05-2021
 Fight system deployment 01-05-2021
 First demo 04-31-2021
 Class creation done
-All stats it's being implemented using ~MongoDB~ openpyxl
+All stats it's being implemented using openpyxl
 Work in progress
 ## To Do ✅
 | To Do            |     Doing      |           Done |